 I also tried to break them apart in paintings, through forced execution.
-I painted circles, shapes, painterly abstract motifs, horizontal breaks - they only became fodder for what I'm attracted to.
+I painted circles, shapes, painterly abstract expressionist motifs, horizontal breaks - they only became fodder for what I'm attracted to.

 So why this?
 Why "stripes"?
 (They aren't stripes by the way)

-Within a limited framework, there is no energy wasted on a quest for originality.
 I do not work in the realm of ideation (the formation of ideas or concepts), nor do I work in the realm of discursive thought (proceeding from subject to subject).
-Yes,

-I am aware that the world wants both of these to be central to my creative process, but I set out on this path with an unfolding understanding that what I need, and what the world needs is a load-stone that orients people towards what has staying power.
-What is consistent, is not the outer and inner phenomena we are fascinated by but the unchanging mind itself.
+Yes, I am aware that the world wants both of these to be central to my creative process, but I set out on this path with an unfolding understanding that what I need, and what the world needs is a loadstone that orients people towards what has staying power.
+What is consistent, is not the outer and inner phenomena we are fascinated by but the act of fascination itself.
 I represent that by essentially marrying myself to a mode of working.
 It's not a random choice however.
 Gravity makes all objects and liquids fall to the center of the earth.
-These lines blur and travel along the arc of my body.
-The circle continues outside the canvas, and returns.
+These lines blur and travel along the arc of my body, so really we are looking at a very large circle that continues outside the canvas, and returns.

-I find myself at a jumping point.
+I find myself at the jumping point.
 I know this to be as a dream, and from here I lift off.
-Please excuse my abstraction in this coming paragraph...
-I see vertical strokes as the last bastion of creativity in painting.
+Please excuse my abstraction in this coming paragraph.
+It's for this reason painting is my medium.
+I see vertical strokes as the launch pad.
+It is the last bastion of creativity.
 It is not total freedom.
-It is the tension of knowing freedom is there and working with the limited structure that tethers us to this cycle.
-When I paint, I am aware of my condition, but I strive towards freedom.
-Little by little I cease from discursive action.
-Whenever restless thinking wanders out, I withdraw it once again, subdue it, and rest in what's in front of me.
-I simply move from one stroke to the next, one color to the next.
+It is the tension of knowing freedom is there and fighting against the limited structure that tethers us to this cycle.
+When I paint, I am aware of my condition, that my paintings will never be perfect, nor will anything else in this world we share, but I will strive towards perfection, towards freedom.